dojonorth/fun-basics-dojo/README.md

 * **Pure -** a method that takes a value of a plain type and puts it into a monad creating a monadic value.
 This is effectively the monad constructor.
 It goes by many aliases across the programming world: return in Haskell, unit in Scala, sometimes pure elsewhere, occasionally zero
 * **Bind -** a method that performs as per the functor map operation in that it contextually applies the function to the contents of the monad, but then performs an additional flattening step that will be described in more detail later.
 Again, this operation goes by other names >>= in Haskell and flatMap in Scala.

-I prefer the Scala name for bind, which is flatMap, as it describes what the operation does: it maps over the monad's values and then flattens the result.
+I prefer the Scala name flatMap, as it describes what the operation does: it maps over the monad's values and then flattens the result.
 As with functors, just what this flatten operation does is contextual to the monad in question, but in essence it takes any nested instances within the Monad and then 'flattens' them out into a single monad.
 For example:
 * *The List Monad -* List(List(1,2,3), List(4), List(5,6,7)).flatten() would give List(1,2,3,4,5,6,7)
 * *The Option Monad -* Some(Some(x)).flatten would give Some(x), whereas Some(None) gives None